Archive for the ‘Democracy’ Category

 Blow out that hate, brother:

-The kingdom became poorer not because of the dummy’s foolish decisions, but because the once-wise did not intervene to fix anything.
+The kingdom became poorer not because the dummy made foolish decisions, but because the once-wise did not intervene to fix anything.
 Why?
-Because they were too wealthy; happy living in fabulous palaces.
+Because they were too old, too wealthy, and lived in fabulous palaces.
+Soon they all died off.

 29 days left on the old Bush clock.
 Halloween approaches.
 The all-seeing always-linking Andrew Sullivan spots an Obaman act of goodness as Autumnal days get darker.